We spent two nights at Baby's All Right in Brooklyn seeing if indie musicians could convince young people to vote for Bernie Sanders.

 The next speaker was Nick Carter (the Sanders Political Outreach Director not the Backstreet Boy as he pointed out) who said a good political campaign is like a good rock show in that an emotional connection was important.
 This is true and I have nothing snide to say about it.
 I have nothing snide to say about any of the speakers.
 They were all earnest, talked about a non-violent revolution and a world of possibility, and were, to the last, far smarter than I, and I know my place.
 Nadya Stevens from Communications Workers of America union was particularly compelling, especially when she noted that Bernie Sanders was the only “real” Democrat, the only one who would take the stage and say “Black Lives Matter’ and that, “for some of us the recession never left.”

-Will Sheff from Okkervil River played a short set compromised of fan favorites like “A Stone” and a cover of Dick Gaughan’s “Worker’s Song.”
+Will Sheff from Okkervil River played a short set compromised of fan favorites like “” and a cover of Dick Gaughan’s “Worker’s Song.”
 I asked Sheff later about his honest hopes for a Sanders’s presidency and he told me, “I’m so sick of having my head down and voting for these fucking…these corporate stoogey people…I believe (Sanders) is sincere, and if you gave him the reigns it would be a radical thing.”
 This sentiment was echoed throughout the two days, from artist to celebrity to attendee, everybody wanted to vote with their best and bravest angel and if people or media or Clintonites thought that naïve, fuck ‘em.

 The bar was at least half full now.
 Tommie Sunshine was DJing a number of songs with the word “burn” in them.
 When I asked him how many, he said, “at least a half dozen.”
 (He also later emailed me: “Last night I played a gig to raise funds for Bernie Sanders.
 It's my duty to not just Tweet about things that matter to me & post IG pics but to actually go donate my time to help a brilliant man become our next POTUS.
 Feel The Bern!!!”
 For the record, the Tommie Sunshine Mix with the some variation on the theme of heat is as follows:

-Jamie Kilstein performed next.
+performed next.
 Oh…what to say about Jamie Kilstein.
 I’m sure he’s a lovely person.
 He’s also a musical comedian, God save us.
 Imagine a combination of Jello Biafra and the guy who did “United States of Whatever,” with the former’s nuanced views on Christians, hunters, and people with the temerity to enjoy country music.
 His songs included “Fuck The NRA” and “Every Country Song Ever.”
 Unbridled contempt was a thread throughout.
 People seemed to enjoy him.
 Good for them.
 Good for him.

-Will Sheff told me “it’s hard to write political songs without being smug.”
-Kevin Devine, a singer/songwriter of uncommon thoughtfulness and unlikely pop-punk popularity, manages to write decidedly unsmug political songs.
+Will Sheff told me “it’s hard to write political songs without being smug.” , a singer/songwriter of uncommon thoughtfulness and unlikely pop-punk popularity, manages to write decidedly unsmug political songs.
 On tracks like the recent “Talking Freddie Gray Blues” his sincerity and self-reflection can be almost oppressive; a level of white guilt that’s hard not to wince at.
 But its artfulness and essential truth in confronting his own complicity, carries it over.
 It was a fine thing to see it performed live.
 “There are a lot more people better suited to articulate these issues than us musicians,” he said.
 Considering the context, maybe that went without saying.
 But it was nice to hear.

-The biggest crowd of the evening, the one that bridged the ten-foot moat that had existed between the audience and performers all night, was Frankie Cosmos.
+The biggest crowd of the evening, the one that bridged the ten-foot moat that had existed between the audience and performers all night, was .
 Now, Frankie Cosmos plays music that is Not For Me.
 I’m 40-years-old.
 I am NOT the target audience for this.
 I can’t get over the hesitant vocals, the drums that sound like cardboard (and not in the sexy Darkthrone way), the family connections, the thirty years of bands that sound like this, etc. Charitably it's the much-needed soundtrack to the awkward transition from young adulthood to slightly less young adulthood.
 Less charitably?
 It's rich nerd music.
 That being said?
 People fucking loved it.
 Knew every word.
 So what do I know?
 Nothing, probably.
 Also, Frankie said, in between songs, “Come for the Bernie.
 Stay for the Frankie,” which was pretty funny.

 We were going on five hours of Bernie Sanders supporting rock action and we were all getting a little tuckered.
 I imagine I had a pretty complete idea of what it must be like to be on the campaign trail for months at a time.
 Or maybe it’s different.
 Regardless, I wouldn’t run for president without being exceedingly drunk the entire time.
 Others must have felt the some because the crowd was getting a little wobbly.
 They either wanted to dance or go home.
-Jana Hunter of Lower Dens, playing guitar with backing tracks, managed to cut through the inevitable exhaustion.
+Jana Hunter of , playing guitar with backing tracks, managed to cut through the inevitable exhaustion.
 Hunter’s short set of beautiful, plaintive desire was revitalizing.
 Being contrary by unfortunate nature, I’d previously ignored the hype surrounding Lower Dens, but I was sold.
 Jana, sensing that this wasn’t a late night crowd, said, “Did you work today?
 Do you work tomorrow?
 Is it late for you?
 You don't work in bars?”
 I work in bars, but I had to get on the train and go home and stare at a variety of screens.

 “Bernie Bernie Bernie can't you see/I'm voting for you in 2016/I just love your liberal ways/That's why you'll win the presidency."